microsoft/MLC/README.md

 ## Citation

-If you are find MLC useful, please cite the following paper
+If you find MLC useful, please cite the following paper

 ```
-@article{zheng2021mlc,
+@inproceedings{zheng2021mlc,
   title={Meta Label Correction for Noisy Label Learning},
   author={Zheng, Guoqing and Awadallah, Ahmed Hassan and Dumais, Susan},
-  journal={Proceedings of the AAAI Conference on Artificial Intelligence},
+  journal={Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)},
   volume={35},
   year={2021},
 }